scimusmn/MotionLabRewrite/README.md

 ## Setup

-The machine which runs this application should be running Ubuntu 18.04, and have at least 2 network interfaces available.
+The machine which runs this application should be running Ubuntu Server 18.04, and have at least 2 network interfaces available.

 Setup for this application follows the standard installation procedures for a stele-lite application, with a few additional flags for configuration: